codalogic/Aarch64-Experiments/040-putcx2/README.md

 program counter return address that call.
 As we are going to call `write()` we need to store `lr` somewhere and the stack is the place to do it.

-To do that we do:
+To do that, remembering that the stack is grown downwards, towards lower memory, we do:

 ```asm
 stp     fp, lr, [sp,#-16]!